machine-learning-exchange/mlx/docs/mlx-read-only-deployment.md

-## Deploy the MLX ReadOnly mode on an Existing Kubernetes Cluster
+## Deploy the MLX Read-Only mode on an Existing Kubernetes Cluster

-To deploy the minimum MLX on an existing Kubernetes Cluster, we can clone the MLX manifests and deploy it with Kustomize.
-The minimum MLX is only for Read only.
-To deploy the MLX ReadOnly mode on an existing Kubernetes Cluster, run the following commands
+To deploy MLX in read-only mode on an existing Kubernetes cluster without Kubeflow, clone the MLX repo and apply the manifest using Kustomize:

-This MLX ReadOnly mode only contains MLX ReadOnly deployment.

 ```shell
 git clone https://github.com/machine-learning-exchange/mlx